openmultiplayer/web/docs/scripting/resources/cameracutstyles.md

 ## Description

-Camera Cut Styles to be used with [SetPlayerCameraLookAt](../functions/SetPlayerCameraLookAt), [InterpolateCameraPos](../functions/InterpolateCameraPos) and [InterpolateCameraLookAt](../functions/InterpolateCameraLookAt).
+Camera cut styles are used by natives such as [SetPlayerCameraLookAt](../functions/SetPlayerCameraLookAt), [InterpolateCameraPos](../functions/InterpolateCameraPos) and [InterpolateCameraLookAt](../functions/InterpolateCameraLookAt).

 ## Cut Styles